Gerald B. Probe, Ph. D. (1936 - 1989)

 The Four Cs

-The student group who opened our school created a vision for the future that holds up today; they coined the term the "Three Cs of Probe."
+The student group who opened the school created a vision for the future that holds up today; they coined the term the "Three Cs of Probe."
 The three Cs are Caring, Concern and Cooperation and hold as the standards within our school community.
-In the fall of 2010 the Dr. Probe staff decided to add one more: Courage.
+In the fall of 2010, Dr. Probe staff decided to add one more: Courage.
+The "4 Cs of Probe" are representative of the culture of the school and reflect the attributes of our staff, students and our community at large.

 The "FOUR Cs of Probe" are part of our culture and what we believe to be be attributes of an exceptional faculty member, student and school culture!